-The following groups will have enrollment priority at the time of the lottery for subsequent school years in the order that follows as space permits in each grade:
+The following groups will have enrollment priority at School for subsequent school years in the order that follows as space permits in each grade:

-- 1. Children of full-time employees and board members (may not exceed 15% of total school population) - 2.
+- 1. Children of full time employees and board members (may not exceed 15% of total school population) - 2.
 Siblings of current students (as determined by Charter School law G.S.
 115C-238.29F(g)(5a) - 3.
-Students that were enrolled at PIC within the past two years but left for academic study abroad, an academic program at another school, competitive admission residential program or due to vocational opportunities of the parents.
-Determination will be on a case-by-case basis, and PIC administrators may consider any factors they consider relevant in making such determination.
+Students who are economically disadvantaged